- Just like with people doctors (MDs), practicing licence and experience does not mean that your veterinarian will

 - A physician and selling stuff!
 The world has gone awry, thanks to the immense lobbying power of the pet "food" industry.

-- And because vets run a business is why from an ordinary vet you never hear the final option above: "oppose treatment and suggest rest instead!" - which brings no CASH.
+- And because vets run a business is why from an ordinary vet you never hear the final option above: "oppose treatment and suggest rest instead!" - it brings no CASH.

 - The above alone fully explains on its own: